 - The Alarm Voice will say "Testing Alarms...
 The Alarm will sound and for your protection is very loud.
 This may take a few seconds".
 The LED chases Blue.
 The Alarm Voice will say "Testing Smoke".
 The Horn will sound 3 beeps.
 The LED chases and flashes Red.
-The Alarm Voice will say "Testing Carbon Monoxide".
-The Horn will sound 4 beeps.
-The LED chases and flashes Red. - Next, the Alarm Voice will say "Testing Carbon Monoxide."
-The Horn will sound 4 beeps, twice.
-The LED chases and flashes Red.
-The Alarm Voice will say Evacuate, Evacuate, there's Carbon Monoxide in the [Location.
-Example: "Kitchen"]."
-The LED flashes green.
-The Alarm Voice will say "Highest carbon monoxide level was 0 PPM."
+Sound 4 beeps.
+The LED chases and flashes Red. - Next The Alarm Voice will say "Evacuate, Evacuate, there's a Fire in the [Location, example: "Kitchen"]".
+The LED chases Red.
+The Alarm Voice will say "Highest carbon monoxide level was 0 PPM".
 The LED chases Blue.
-The Alarm Voice will then say "The testing is almost complete."
-After a pause, the Alarm Voice will say "The test is done, and you are protected."
-The LED flashes green.
+The Alarm Voice will then say "The testing is complete.
+The test is done and you are protected".
+The LED glows Green.